qcode-software/qcode-tcl/doc/tutorial-3-the-database.md

 ```
 $ psql -U web -h localhost test
 ```

+This is the command you should use whenever you wish to access this database with psql.

 Check that the following tables have been created using the psql command `\dt`

 ```